adobe/helix-home/hackathons/12-psp.md

 #### Travel

 > traveling to PSP by plane...
-> you can either fly directly into LAX and grab an uber/lyft which is between 2-4 hours depending on traffic, or if you have a stop over in a US city that connects to PSP, you can fly directly to PSP or alternatively fly to ONT and then ONT is more reliably 1h15 to Palm Spring Spring.
+> you can either fly directly into LAX and grab an uber/lyft which is between 2-4 hours depending on traffic, or if you have a stopover in a US city that connects to PSP, you can fly directly to PSP or alternatively fly to ONT and then ONT is more reliably 1h15 to Palm Springs.

 ### Goals